zacaryattack/academic-kickstart/content/post/Assignment 3/Assignment 3.md

 f.
 Using the test data set

-We have seen that the effects of using smoothing are much too impressive to neglect and so we train the model again with the train set and with the optimal hyperparameter being to use smoothing, we then calculate the final accuracy with the test set.
+Finally we will perform part f.
+We have seen that the effects of using smoothing are much too impressive to neglect and so we train the model again with the train set and with the optimal hyperparameter being to use smoothing, we then calculate the FINAL accuracy with the test set.

 ```python
 print('\nf.
 Using the test data set')